BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 I had after all just visited Twain’s childhood home (Hannibal, Missouri) two weeks ago.
 I’d bought Tom Sawyer in the Becky Thatcher Bookstore, had drunk a 58-cent milkshake in the Becky Thatcher Dinette, had daydreamed my way along a cobblestone street that included Tom Sawyer’s whitewashed fence and the window he had leapt from whenever Huck had meowed for him after dark.

 Dioramas in at least three different museums had drawn me into a history and innocence I craved, and a bronze statue of Samuel Clemens high on a river bluff had allowed me to feel the writer’s genius as he and I gazed upon the mighty Mississippi below.
-But as I left the White Earth, I suspected Twain had drawn Injun Joe–the most famous Indian villain in American literature–with the same bigotry I’d just witnessed in the resort’s café.
-He’d characterized him as a savage thief who had killed a grave-robbing doctor because the “Injun blood” wasn’t “in him for nothing.”[20]
+But as I left the White Earth, I suspected Twain had drawn Injun Joe with the same bigotry I’d just witnessed in the resort’s café.
+While Twain had created the most famous Indian villain in American literature, he’d characterized him as a savage thief who had killed a grave-robbing doctor because the “Injun blood” wasn’t “in him for nothing.”[22]

 But not their brains.
 You can’t leave what you didn’t bring.